 6. YOUR ENERGY BUSINESS SHOULD ALWAYS PROVIDE CONTACT DETAILS.

-You want to give your readers and subscribers a chance to contact you easily, as readers will not take an infinite amount of time to find out who they can talk to in order to address a specific question they have in their mind.
-More substantially, it also shows that you care about your subscribers opinions and the fact that you provide them with contact details communicates to them subconciously that you interact with them, on a personal level.
+You want to give your readers and subscribers the ability to contact you easily.
+This way, it doesn’t take readers endless time to figure out who they can talk to in order to answer a specific question they have in mind.
+It also shows that you care about what your subscribers think.
+The fact that you provide them with contact information subconsciously conveys to them that you are interacting with them on a personal level.

 Many thanks for the shared interest in the energy world!